 - Optional toppings: sour cream, chopped cilantro, freshly diced tomato or avocado, lime juice

-- While the chicken is cooking, prepare the vegetables.
+Prepare the vegetables.
 Remove stems and/or seeds and thinly slice lengthwise the sweet bell peppers, yellow onion, and poblano pepper.
 Remove seeds (or leave them in if desired) from the jalapeno and finely mince.

-- Everyone's stove is going to cook a little differently so watch the pot.
-If the rice isn't cooking quick enough, maybe increase the heat a little and if the water is evaporating before the rice is cooked, add a little more chicken broth or water and stir occasionally so the rice doesn't stick to the pot.
+Everyone's stove is going to cook a little differently so watch the pot.
+If the rice isn't cooking quick enough, increase the heat a little and if the broth is evaporating before the rice is cooked, add a little more chicken broth or water and stir occasionally so the rice doesn't stick to the pot.
 Mine takes right around 10 minutes when I make this meal.

 Here are some more one pot/skillet dishes: